 - operational (or manual) competences.

-Individuals in the provider get these competences from various sources.
-Often they come from the repeated interaction with customers.
-Though they are originally sourced from education, training, and experience.
+Individuals get these competences from various sources.
+Originally from education, training and experience.
+And often from the repeated interaction with customers.

 New customer competences implications